sswastioyono18/cv/README.md

 - Implemented Alert OnCall using Grafana OnCall

 **Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - Nov 2023)_ <br>
 Report to EM.
-Act as SME for any implementation related with 3rd party payments, donations and donors flow I also managed multiple team members from multiple domain (QA, Mobile & Backend) and do performance reviews quarterly.
+Act as SME for any implementation related with 3rd party payments, donations and donors flow.
+Managed multiple team members from multiple domain (QA, Mobile & Backend) and do performance reviews quarterly.
-Additionally, I also involved as an IC for high impact projects.
+50% of the time also involved as an IC for high impact projects.

 **_Notable activities & responsibilities:_**
 - Modernize 1 monolith service created in 2019 in PHP to Go and also move the infrastructure from EC2 to GKE